DUNE/computing-training-basics-short/_episodes/02-storage-spaces.md

 * You need a valid Kerberos ticket in order to access files in your Home area
 * Periodic snapshots are taken so you can recover deleted files. (/nashome/.snapshot)

-**Locally mounted volumes** are local physical disks, mounted directly
+**Locally mounted volumes** are physical disks, mounted directly
-* physically inside the computer and mounted on the machine through motherboard (not over network)
+* physically inside the computer node you are remotely accessing
+* mounted on the machine through the motherboard (not over network)
 * used as temporary storage for infrastructure services (e.g. /var, /tmp,)
 * can be used to store certificates and tickets.
 (These are saved there automatically with owner-read permission and other permissions disabled.)
 * usually very small and should not be used to store data files or for code development